browserengineering/book/book/scheduling.md

 ::: {.further}
 In our browser, a lot of time is spent in each drawing-into-surface step.
 That's why [optimizing surfaces][optimize-surfaces] is important!
+One way to optimize is to do the *interest region* exercise from [Chapter 11](visual-effects.md#exercises) if you haven't already.
+For example, in local testing I was able to to speed up `raster_and_draw` by about 30% just with the `clipRect` technique; making `tab_surface` smaller also helps a lot.

 Modern browsers go a step further and perform raster and draw [on the GPU][skia-gpu], where a lot more parallelism is available.
 Even so, on complex pages raster and draw really do sometimes take a lot of time.
+I'll dig into this more in Chapter 13.
 :::

 [optimize-surfaces]: visual-effects.md#optimizing-surface-use